Shijingwen/Shijingwen.github.io/content/event/talk2-harvard/index.md

   country: United States

 summary: A research talk on mobile security, focusing on IMS services such as SMS, calls, and 911.
 abstract: 'The mobile systems that support communication for 7.1 billion users worldwide have evolved significantly.
-From the inception of 1G in 1979 to the development of future 6G technologies, each new generation of mobile networks brings not only exciting innovations but also hidden security challenges.'
+From the inception of 1G in 1979 to the development of future 6G technologies, each new generation of mobile networks brings not only exciting innovations but also hidden security challenges.

+In this talk, I will summarize the vulnerabilities we've uncovered in both mobile devices and network infrastructure.
+For mobile devices, we found that security has lagged behind the advancements seen in network infrastructure, leading to new vulnerabilities and attack vectors such as cross-network denial of service (DoS), SMS source spoofing, user privacy breaches, and covert communications over video calls.
+For network infrastructure, we discovered that support for emergency services (911) on anonymous mobile equipment, which operates without a SIM card, introduces distinct behaviors compared to conventional mobile services, thereby expanding the attack surface of the mobile infrastructure.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.